MJKWoolnough/gedcom/README.md

 }
 ```

-OccupationEvent is a GEDCOM structure type
+OccupationEvent is a GEDCOM structure type.

 #### type Option